 **Helpful tips and common mistakes

-When I finally received my pasta machine, I was determined to make the best pasta.
-I eagerly made the dough, rolled it through the machine, dried it on my rack and cooked it until perfectly al dente.
+After months of debate, I finally caved and bought myself a pasta machine.
+I was more than excited to make fresh noodles.
+I eagerly made the dough, rolled it through the machine, dried it on my rack, and cooked it until perfectly al dente.
 Unfortunately, the noodles did not hold up to my expectations.
 They didn’t have the bite that the perfect noodles had.
-It wasn’t until I tried a semolina pasta recipe that I realized the mistake I was making.
-Since pasta is made with essentially 2 or 3 ingredients, you must have the right ingredients!
+Turns out that I was missing a key ingredient: semolina!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.